gitSeanEbasan01/proj_UntitledArtGallery/README.md

 **projectUpdate082622:** <br />
 - [Goal] Review and analyze CSS and JavaScript in gallerySwipe for the implementation of Media Query as well as a reunderstanding of your own code.
+- [Issue] gallerySwipe doesn't work on mobile device oof.
+Need to work on that as well.

 **projectUpdate082222:** <br />
 - [Done] Media query in navBar is finished along with the hamburger button.